 🌸 Have a healing space to visit whenever you need it

-🌸 Identify what season you’re in and what your body and mind most need right now
+🌸 Identify what your body and mind most need right now

-🌸 Rebalance when you’ve lost your energy and hit burnout with thoughtful prompts, templates, and trackers in the journal
+🌸 Rebalance when you’ve lost your energy and hit burnout with thoughtful journal prompts and templates in the workbook

 🌸 Use my favourite systems to identify what’s working and what needs fixing first, calibrating your life around more positive adds, less negative adds